hj01857655/cursorRegister/README_EN.md

     3. Configure Secrets in your forked project:
         - Go to project settings -> Secrets and variables -> Actions
         - Add a secret named `API_KEY` with the value of your obtained API KEY
+        - Add a secret named `MOE_MAIL_URL` with the value of moemail service URL
     4. Manually trigger GitHub Action:
         - Go to Actions tab
         - Select `Register Account` workflow
         - Click "Run workflow"
     5. Wait for the Action to complete, account information will be saved automatically
+    > ⚠️ Note:
-    > ⚠️ Note: It's recommended to deploy your own moemail service for stability
+    > - It's recommended to deploy your own moemail service for stability
+    > - After the Action completes, promptly download the generated account information from Artifacts
+    > - Delete the Artifacts after downloading and securely store the generated token
+    6. Using the generated account:
+        - Open the registration assistant program
+        - Fill in the downloaded account information
+        - Click "Refresh Cookie" to start using

 - **Register with Temporary Email:**
     - Enter the temporary email address in the email input field